Jakob Denzinger: Later life

 After arriving in West Germany, Denzinger soon moved to his native Osijek, Croatia, where as of 2014 he lived "in a spacious apartment".
 In October 2014, the U.S. Justice Department's Office of Special Investigations came under scrutiny of Congress and the press when reports in the press revealed that Denzinger and others were collecting American Social Security benefits while living abroad.
 Denzinger was one of these men, collecting $1500 a month, about twice the average take home pay of Croatian workers.
+In response to the report, the legislature passed a law closing the loophole.
+President Barack Obama signed the bill in December 2014.

 In 2014 the Croatian government opened a war crimes investigation into Denzinger.
 He was wanted in Germany, and his name was on a list of people to be prosecuted specifically for Nazi war crimes.
 Croatian officials have requested documents from the German government, the United States, and the Simon Wiesenthal Centre to support their investigation.

 Denzinger's son Thomas stated, "He's made a new life for himself over there [in Croatia].
 But he's angry.
 He claims he was drafted into the army and he did as he was told.
 You do as you are told or they line you up against a wall and shoot you.
 You don’t have any choice".

 In Čepin, Croatia, a grave was prepared for Denzinger before his death.
 The grave has a tombstone on black marble along with gold-colored inscriptions.
 A portrait photo of Denzinger is included on the tombstone, protected from the elements by a clear plastic coating.
 Denzinger's wife Maria died on April 26, 2014, in the United States after being diagnosed with lung cancer three days before.
 Denzinger died in Croatia on February 11, 2016.